LorenzoRimella/GraphFilter-GraphSmoother/README.md

 - Probabilities_Forecasting_HMM.py: contains some functions to forecast the states given the probabilities vectors;

-- EMalgorithmtoy.py: function for the EM algorithm with Graph Smoother in the chain case ($M$-dimensional hidden variable and $M-1$ factors);
+- EMalgorithmtoy.py: function for the EM algorithm with Graph Smoother in the chain case (M-dimensional hidden variable and M-1 factors);

 - GharamaniJordan.py: our code for the optimal forward-backward algorithm for FHMM by Ghahramani and Jordan;